robbiekouwenberg/diataxis-template/README.md

 This project can be used as a template for repository documentation.
 It's goal is two-fold:
 1) provide usage examples on how a diataxis based documentation could work including features from mkdocs that allow lighting up the content.
-2) provide a drop-in documentation framework anyone can just copy/paste into their repository (or)
+2) provide a drop-in documentation framework anyone can just intall into their repository

+To see a working example, see [diataxis-template](https://diataxis-template.readthedocs.io/en/latest/).

 Before use, you need docker working